brodyzt/Calculator-Chat-Bot/README.md

 private key where `p` is a large prime integer, `q` is a large prime integer, and `d` is a unit modulo the product of `p` and `q`.
-  - though encrypt takes 4 parameters, it can take 2 with the second being the resulting tuple produced by gen_private_key
+  - though encrypt takes 4 parameters, it can take 2 with the second being the resulting tuple produced by gen_priv_key
 + `c n e crack` will attempt to decrypt the integer `c` using `n` `e` as the public key where `n` is the product of 2 large primes, and `e` is a unit mod `n`.
   - though crack takes 3 parameters, it can take 2 the second being the resulting